 Michigan House OKs bills to expand expungement of crimes

 LANSING, Mich.
-(AP) — The Michigan House has passed legislation that would overhaul expungement laws to make it easier for hundreds of thousands of people to clear their criminal record.
+(AP) — The Michigan House passed legislation Tuesday that would overhaul expungement laws to make it easier for hundreds of thousands of people to clear their criminal record, including those convicted of marijuana offenses before the drug's legalization for recreational use.

-The bills approved with bipartisan support Tuesday would expand who qualifies for expungement and allow marijuana offenses to be set aside if they wouldn't have been a crime following voters' legalization of the drug for recreational use last year.
-Certain convictions could qualify for automatic expungements, and the waiting period to apply would be shortened.
+Seven bills , approved with bipartisan support in the Republican-led chamber, were sent to Senate for future consideration.

-Supporters say too many people are being held back due to past mistakes, and there are barriers to getting convictions set aside.
+One measure would, starting as early as 2022, provide for the automatic expungement of certain crimes without applications needing to be filed.
+Other "clean-slate" bills would shorten the waiting period before people could ask to set aside misdemeanor offenses and let those with misdemeanor pot convictions clear the offenses if they would not have been crimes before voters' legalization of marijuana in 2018.

 Online: